-One thing didn’t happen last ‘Eid Al-Adha, that I hope I don’t forget to do again this year.
-It’s from the most basic of Islamic manners and was lost on all of us.
+One thing didn’t happen last ‘Eid Al-Adha that I hope I don’t forget to do again this year.
+It’s the most basic of Islamic manners and was lost on all of us.

 A European ‘Eid

-In small Swedish city called Linköping, I was listening to last year’s ‘Eid khutbah in Arabic.
-Like many non-Arabic-speaking Muslims I don’t have Arabic as my first language.
+In a small Swedish city called Linköping, I was listening to last year’s ‘Eid khutbah in Arabic.
+Like many non-Arabic-speaking Muslims, I don’t have Arabic as my first language.

-I grew up in an Arabic speaking country, still my Arabic is rusty and limited.
+I grew up in an Arabic-speaking country, but my Arabic is still rusty and limited.
 I use a bilingual Qur’an to understand most of the text, but some I can translate off the top of my head.

 There were several gaps in my understanding of the khutbah by our local Moroccan imam.

-I am not so familiar with Moroccan accent, intonation, and vocabulary.
+I am not so familiar with the Moroccan accent, intonation, and vocabulary.

-Eid, as usual, is the day of rejoicing and in that celebratory vibe I notice many people wearing their traditional dresses, some are sitting in groups of friends most often which share one language and ethnicity.
+Eid, as usual, is the day of rejoicing, and in that celebratory vibe, I notice many people wearing their traditional dresse;, some are sitting in groups of friends, most often of one language and ethnicity.